material-shell/material-shell/README.md

 When opening a **new session** Material Shell will **restore every windows** previously present with a "**window placeholder** which allow you to reopen any of the previous window easily at the same spot you like to have them.

-#### Brief Tutorial
+## Brief Tutorial
-Learn the basics of Material Shell using the mouse and keyboard shortcuts.
+Getting around using the mouse and keyboard shortcuts

 Setup
-1. For this tutorial, the first workspace will mimic traditional window behavior.
+1. The first workspace is used view this README.md file.
+The 2nd, 3rd,..
+10th will be used for Material-Shell practice.
-2. Click on the tiling icon in the upper right corner.
-Click on 'Tweak available layout'.
+2. In the first workspace, click on the tiling icon in the upper right corner.
+Click on `Tweak available layout`.
-3. For this workspace, turn off all layout styles except floating.
-This window will be used to view this README.md file
+3. Turn off all layout styles except 'floating'.
+Floating layout  mimics traditional floating windows behaviors.
-4. To open a second work space, click on the + on the left side of the screen, or use *`Super+s`
+4. To open a second work space, click on the `+` on the left side of the screen, or use `Super+s`
-5. Turn on the first 6 tiling choices on, e.g, maximize, split ... half vertical.
+5. Turn on the first 6 tiling choices on, e.g., `maximize, split ... half vertical`.
 Turn off the remaining, especially float.
-6. Click on the tiling icon again and select Split.
-Increase the number of layouts to 4.
+6. Click on the tiling icon again and select `Grid` Increase the number of layouts to `4`.
-7. Use *`Super+x` to open the App Launcher and open 4 terminal windows.
-Once finished, there should be 4 vertical (Split) windows.
+7. Use *`Super+x` to bring forth the App Launcher and open 4 terminal windows.
+Once finished, there should be a grid of 4 windows.
-8. Execute a command in each terminal instance so that they are are distinguishable from each other, e.g. ls, nano, ping --help, man ping.
+8. Execute a command in each terminal instance so that they are are distinguishable from each other, e.g. ls, nano, man ls, ping --help.

+Practice
-9. Cycle through the tiling layouts using Super+Spacebar.
+9. Cycle through the tiling layouts using `Super+Spacebar`.
 Notice that the tiling-layout icon updates to represent the current layout.
-10.Experiment with keyboard shortcuts below including moving the focus, moving a window, and resizing a window.
+10. Experiment with keyboard shortcuts below including opening applications in their own workspaces, moving the focus, moving a window, and resizing a window.

 Take note of the following:
-1. The workspace icons are located on the left side of the screen and the window panes are located at the top of the screen.
+1. The workspace icons are located on the left side of the screen and the window panes (tabs) are located at the top of the screen.
 2. When using a browser, the browser tabs are located below the window panes.
-They can be similar in appearance.
+Browser tabs and window panes can be similar in appearance.
-3. There isn't a keyboard/mouse equivalent of Maximize window.
-Use the tiling layout icon or Super+spacebar to return to a max window.
+3. There isn't a keyboard/mouse equivalent of `Maximize` window.
+Use the tiling layout icon or `Super+spacebar` to return to a maximized window.
 4. Tiling layout preferences are unique to the each  workspace (the preferences are not global setting for all workspaces).
-5. To mimic traditional windows behavior, use the float setting.
-Tiling is turned off for that window.

 ## Hotkeys
+Material-Shell is often used in conjunction with Gnome keyboard-shortcuts, Firefox shortcuts, etc.
-Some hotkeys might already be used by GNOME Shell - please check your keybindings first.
+Note that some hotkeys might already be used by other applications - please check your keybindings first.

 #### Choosing tiling layout
 * `Super+Space` Cycle through the tiling options in the current workspace.